revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 | Editable task grid      |          Sometimes |              Core feature |
 | MSP-like workflow       |                 No |                       Yes |

-This is why [RevoGrid Scheduler](/scheduler/) is strategically interesting.
+This is why [RevoGrid JavaScript Scheduler](/jsscheduler/) is strategically interesting.

 It is not trying to be only a calendar.
 It is closer to the grid + scheduler model that users expect from Microsoft Project-like tools.

 ## Why RevoGrid Scheduler wins

-[RevoGrid Scheduler](/scheduler/) wins when the scheduler is not an isolated component, but a central part of a data-heavy product.
+[RevoGrid JavaScript Scheduler](/jsscheduler/) wins when the scheduler is not an isolated component, but a central part of a data-heavy product.

 That is the difference.